- Home

 TBD Funded Projects

 The costs associated with Monroe’s road maintenance needs far exceed the necessary funding to sustain it.
 TBD funds fill this vital gap.
 The funds generated by the Monroe sales tax increase are currently used to prevent Monroe streets from failing and to rehabilitate and reconstruct failed roadway segments.
-Since its inception in 2014, more than $8.1 million has been invested in Monroe’s street system.
-Between 2016 and 2021, more than 14 (centerline) miles of roadway have been paved and close to 200 curb ramps have been upgraded to meet accessibility standards.
+Since its inception in 2014, more than $10.3 million has been invested in Monroe’s street system.
+Between 2016 and 2024, more than 17.3 (centerline) miles of roadway have been paved and over 270 curb ramps have been upgraded to meet ADA accessibility standards.